reneefredensborg/cryo2iceant22-airborne-cryo2ice-weddell-sea-ice/README.md

 ## Data
 Data produced using this code is available at DATA DTU following the DOI above.
 C/S-band radar observations have been re-tracked with pySnowRadar (linked above), however due to issues with installing the package on my own computer, I instead had to use the functions from pySnowRadar locally.
 This includes the following python-programmes included in this repository: "Peakiness.py" and "Wavelet.py".
+For data availability, please check the associated manuscript.

 ## Code
 Conda environment used to run the code is available under "cryo2iceant.yml".
 Beyond the pySnowRadar package and functions used, the following python documents are included: